 - Prorates the remainder of the CWS income over the period of time it is intended to cover.
-It is counted starting in the month it is anticipated to be received. - (2) Earnings Unknown At Beginning of Semester deduction from monthly CWS income must not exceed the monthly amount of the CWS income.
-Expenses are deducted prior to entry in the data system.
+It is counted starting in the month it is anticipated to be received. - (2) Earnings Unknown At Beginning of Semester

 When the amount of the earnings is not known at the beginning of the semester, CWS income is treated as any other earned income.
 The Worker must instruct the client to report payment of any allowable expenses from these earnings.
 Deductions are allowed on an as-paid basis.